itzg/rcon-hub/README.md

 - `history-size` : Size of command history.
 Default is 100.
 - `bind` : the `host:port` where SSH connections are accepted.
 Default is `:2222`.

+On Windows you can generate a host key file using PuTTY Key Generator and exporting the private key without a password using the "Conversions > Export OpenSSH key" menu.

+On Linux you can generate a host key file using `ssh-keygen`.

 ### Users

 One or more users can be declared under the `users` key with a key-object entry each.